Weekend Baking Schedule via @therperfectloaf

 Continue to follow whatever bread recipe you started and bake the sourdough bread once the oven is preheated.
 Let cool and enjoy just in time for lunch.
 Again, your starter is still resting in the fridge, waiting until you want to bake again.

 Lately, I’ve also been experimenting with baking my usual 900-950g batard shape (instead of being forced to make a boule in a combo cooker) in a 5.75 qt Staub Cocotte and, as seen above, the resulting bakes have been fantastic.
-The steam trapped inside is sufficient to blister the crust, and the radiating heat from the cast iron colors the crust beautifully.
-I’m going to continue using this, especially for single loaf bakes5 when steaming the entire oven isn’t necessary.
+The steam trapped inside is sufficient to blister the crust and the radiating heat from the cast iron colors the crust beautifully.
+I will continue using this, especially for single loaf bakes (it’s also pretty amazing in the kitchen for roast chicken!) when steaming the entire oven isn’t necessary.

 Alternatively, you could use your typical Dutch oven or even the Challenger Bread Pan for long, oval loaves.